 ⮚ The Board reviews and approves the Compass Charter Schools’ annual academic calendars and class schedules.

-⮚ The Board will appoint an audit committee that will solicit and select the Compass Charter Schools independent financial auditor, oversee the auditor’s work, and receive the auditor’s report(s).
+⮚ The Board will receive the annual auditor’s report(s).

 ⮚ The Board reviews, adopts, and amends the annual budget for Compass Charter Schools with revenue being recognized in each individual Charter School and expenses being consolidated in Compass Charter Schools, then distributed to each individual Charter School based on ADA.